Frequently Asked Questions

 The US Family Health Plan is available in the District of Columbia and 16 states.
 If you live in New England, the Mid-Atlantic, the Western Gulf Coast or in the Puget Sound area you may be eligible for the plan.
 Each of the six designated provider organizations under the US Family Health Plan provides care to eligible beneficiaries in a geographic region based upon zip codes.
 In brief, the designated provider organizations and their service areas are as follows:

-- Brighton Marine Health Center—serving Massachusetts, including Cape Cod, as well as Rhode Island and parts of Northern Connecticut;
+- US Family Health Plan of Southern New England (Brighton Marine)—serving Massachusetts, including Cape Cod, as well as Rhode Island and parts of Northern Connecticut;

-- Martin’s Point Health Care—Serving Maine, New Hampshire, Vermont, and parts of New York state;
+- Martin’s Point Health Care—Serving Maine, New Hampshire, Vermont, Upstate and Western New York and parts of Pennsylvania